Measures against the corona virus

 If it is not possible to keep to the minimum distance of 1.5 meters or the guideline amount of 10 square meters of office/workspace per employee cannot be maintained, employees must wear a medical face mask (i.e. a surgical mask, a FFP2 mask without valve, or KN95 masks without valve or comparable masks).
 Employers must provide the appropriate masks if it is not possible to keep to the minimum distance or if the guideline amount of 10 square meters of office/workspace per employee cannot be maintained.

-Open-air cinemas, drive-in cinemas, indoor cinemas, trade fairs, museums and memorial sites must remain closed to the public.
+Cinemas, concert halls, theaters and other cultural venues must remain closed to the public.
 The same applies to amusement arcades, casinos, betting shops and similar places.

 Libraries are permitted to lend.
-Library users must wear a mask or otherwise cover their mouth and nose.
+Library users must wear an FFP2 or equivalent mask.

 Discos, clubs, and similar establishments and places of entertainment must remain closed.
 Dance events may not be held in restaurants.